HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 > In the case if you're going to use direct file upload feature and store media files like audio, video, csv you should complete this step.

-Set up cross-origin resource sharing (CORS) access to your bucket.
+Set up CORS access to your bucket.
 See [Configuring cross-origin resource sharing (CORS)](https://cloud.google.com/storage/docs/configuring-cors#configure-cors-bucket) in the Google Cloud User Guide.
 Use or modify the following example:
 ```shell
 echo '[
    {